 I know that there’s not one best personal development book of all time.
 Different people go through different things and need a different push.
 Some relate to specific authors, writing styles or even niches.
 This post is here to give you a list of the number 1 book that has helped these influencers tremendously in their lives.
 Some books are best sellers, some you might hear for the first time.
 Some books are almost a hundred years old, some just written.
 But all the books listed are great in their own way.

-If you’re short on time and are interested in summaries or audiobooks, you can check out our review on Blinkist or Audible.
+If you’re short on time and are interested in summaries or audiobooks, you can check out our Blinkist review or Audible.
+How does Audible work?
+Check out our write up on it!
 (Please read the review before making any decision on the 2.
 They might not be the best match for everyone.)